jedisct1/zigly/README.md

 Beyond the functions exported by the Fastly platform, Zigly will eventually include additional utility functions (cookie manipulation, JWT tokens, tracing...) to make application development as simple as possible.

-Zigly is written for Zig 0.11.x.
+Zigly is written for Zig 0.12.x.

 ## Usage

 ### Adding Zigly as a dependency

-Add the following to your `build.zig.zon` file:
+Make the `build.zig.zon` file look like the following:

 ```zig
 .{